Arthur Blyth: Third time as premier

 On 22 July 1873 he again became premier and this time took the portfolio of Chief Secretary of South Australia.
 This ministry was a comparatively stable one and lasted until June 1875.
 It succeeded in doing something for immigration, and after a stern fight passed a free, secular, and compulsory education bill through the assembly.
 This was defeated in the council.
 It succeeded, however, in passing an act incorporating the University of Adelaide.
 From 10 February 1875 to 21 February 1877 he represented North Adelaide.

 Later years

 On 25 March 1876 Blyth became Treasurer in the third Boucaut ministry which resigned less than three months later.
 In February 1877 he was appointed agent-general for South Australia in London and held the position capably for many years.
-He was a councillor of the Oxford Military College in Cowley and Oxford Oxfordshire from 1876–96.
+He was a councillor of the Oxford Military College in Cowley and Oxford Oxfordshire from 1876 to 1896.
 He was a representative of South Australia at the 1887 colonial conference.

 Blyth died in Bournemouth, England on 7 December 1891.
 His widow died two weeks later, on 21 December.